greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/createdb.html.md

 createdb test
 ```

-To create the database `demo` using the Greenplum coordinator on host `gpmaster`, port `54321`, using the `LATIN1` encoding scheme:
+To create the database `demo` using the Greenplum coordinator on host `gpcoord`, port `54321`, using the `LATIN1` encoding scheme:

 ```
-createdb -p 54321 -h gpmaster -E LATIN1 demo
+createdb -p 54321 -h gpcoord -E LATIN1 demo
 ```

 ## <a id="section7"></a>See Also